MoeinRez79/force2020-lithology/README.md

 well logs are released under the Norwegian License for Open Government Data (NLOD) 2.0.
 Cite the FORCE 2020 organisers in any write-up.

-## What to put on your CV / GitHub

-> *Reframed an open well-log benchmark as cost-sensitive 1D semantic
-> segmentation: a missingness-aware U-Net trained to minimise the competition's
-> penalty matrix directly, validated leave-one-well-out, beating a tuned
-> LightGBM baseline.
-Tools: PyTorch, LightGBM, scikit-learn, lasio.*

-That sentence signals you understood the *objective* and the *validation* — the two things that separate someone who ran a notebook from someone who can be trusted with subsurface data.